heygleeson/Yadda/Spec.md

 #### Declare

-Variables in Yarn should be declared to let the implementing program know the type of values they hold.
+Variables in ChatterScript should be declared to let the implementing program know the type of values they hold.
 The intent of this is to allow the implementing program to set up memory and to provide guidance as to the usage of a variable directly from the writer.
 The declare command has four components: the keyword, the variable, the operator and the value, and must be presented in that order.